-There is a new parameter in the <SECTION=FASTPATH> area of the DFSDFxxx proclib member called ALTERGRP=nnnn.
-This paramter allows the user to define a new datasharing group name (DBRnnnn) which allows datasharing partners to communicate with each other during DEDB Alter utility execution.
+There is a new parameter in the <SECTION=FASTPATH> area of the DFSDFxxx proclib member called ALTERGRP=nnnnn.
+This paramter allows the user to define a new datasharing group name (DBRnnnnn) which allows datasharing partners to communicate with each other during DEDB Alter utility execution.
 There is no default for this parameter.

 Once the ACB is placed into the staging ACBLIB, DEDB Alter commits the new DBD and moves it into the Active ACBLIB.
 In a datasharing environment, the IMS system can share the ACBLIB with the other IMS subsystems in the datasharing environment or each IMS can have its own ACBLIB.
 The ACBSHR=Y|N parameter indicates how the ACBLIB is used between the IMS subsystems.
 The ACBSHR specification is found in the FASTPATH section in the DFSDFxxx proclib member if the Common Service Layer (CSL) is used in the environment.
 If CSL is not used, then the ACBSHR specification is found using the following precedence.
-The first check is in the DFSCGxx proclib member.
+The first check is in the DFSDFxxx proclib member.
 The second check is in the COMMON_SERVICE_LAYER section in the DFSDFxxx proclib member.
 The third check is in the FASTPATH section in the DFSDFxxx proclib member.
 While DEDB Alter uses the ACBSHR setting that is found in the local IMS subsystem, all IMS subsystems in the datasharing environment must have the same ACBSHR parameter setting.

 The next step in the preparation for DEDB Alter is to allocate both the Shadow Area data sets and the Shadow Image Copy data sets.
 The Shadow Area data sets are used for migrating the existing data from the Active Areas to the Shadow Areas.
 The Shadow Area data set can be a Single Area Data Set (SADS) or it can be a Multiple Area Data Set (MADS) if there are two to seven Shadow Area data sets allocated.
 It is also possible to turn a SADS into a MADS after the DEDB Alter is run by allocating additional Shadow Area data sets.
 The Shadow Area data sets are used exclusively by the DEDB Alter utility and are not accessible by the IMS subsystem.
-The Shadow Area data sets are data sets are used exclusively by the DEDB Alter utility and are not accessible by the IMS subsystem.
-The Shadow Area data sets.
+The Shadow Area Image Copy data sets are created during the migration of data to the Shadow Area data sets.

-IMS 13 TBM
+IMS 13 IBM

-Preparation for DEDB Alter
+P Preparation for DEDB Alter

 Register Shadow data sets to DBRC (INIT.ADS)

->>-INIT.ADSADDN(shadowname)ADSN(shadowname)AREA(name)DBD(n ame)>

-UNAVAIL >++++++>< '-AVAIL' '-SHADOW+' '-IC'
+>>-INIT.ADSADDN(shadowname)ADSN(shadowname)AREA(name)D BD(name)>

+UNAVAIL >+><

+>-++++++>< 'AVAIL''-SHADOW+' '-IC'

+507

-08- IMS 13 DB 87 & DBRC:
+08- IMS 587 513 DB & DBRC: